sivashankarreddybeeram/Capestone-Project/README.md

 * EXT4 is dramatically faster for write-heavy workloads
 * Read performance similar; extreme file sizes favour EXT4 for write, NTFS for some high latency reads

+(**Note** - Refer to the **Final Report** or **NTFS vs EXT4 Benchmarking Report** for detailed steps on NTFS and EXT4 benchmarking.
+These reports are stored in the repository, and you’ll find their links in the Project Links and Reports section.)

 ---

 ## 🔎 Data Recovery Summary (Using Autopsy)